Boulton and Park: Background

 While the authorities were ignorant of the extent of homosexuality in Britain, some parts of the West End of London—including the Burlington Arcade, just off Piccadilly—were associated with homosexuality and male prostitution.
 According to the historian Matt Cook, this "confirm[ed] the association of homosexual behaviour with fashion, effeminacy and monetary transaction".
 This burgeoning homosexual culture was aligned with effeminacy and cross-dressing, according to the literary scholar Joseph Bristow, in his work "Remapping the Sites of Modern Gay History".
 Public opinion—and the opinion of the authorities—was never against those men caught up in homosexual scandals, according to Adut.
 As examples he cites those associated with the 1889 Cleveland Street scandal, who remained in positions in society, except one, who left the country; similarly, when Boulton and Park were cleared of the main charges against them, they continued acting in Britain and abroad.

 Cross-dressing was not illegal in the 1870s; it was associated with the theatre, particularly pantomime; there was no association in the minds of the general public between cross-dressing and homosexuality.
 When arrests were made for cross-dressing, it was under the charge of occasioning a breach of the peace.
 There had been cases of cross-dressing heard in the courts in the second half of the 19th century: in 1858 two men, one 60 years old and one 35, were arrested at an unlicensed dancing room.
-The 60-year old was dressed as a Dresden shepherdess, the 35-year-old in modern female dress; they were arrested "for the purpose of exciting others to commit an unnatural offence".
+The 60-year-old was dressed as a Dresden shepherdess, the 35-year-old in modern female dress; they were arrested on the grounds they had acted "for the purpose of exciting others to commit an unnatural offence".
 The same year a landlady reported her lodger for behaving indecently in the parlour window while dressed in women's clothing.